Driving Durham was presented to the Transit Executive Committee on March 4, 2026.

-Durham Region Transit’s (DRT) five-year service strategy will guide transit service expansion and investments over the next five years and beyond.
+Driving Durham is Durham Region Transit’s (DRT) five-year service strategy to guide transit service expansion and investments over the next five years through 2030.

 The plan focuses on making transit easier, and the preferred transportation choice for more people, while continuing to meet the needs of current customers.